dragonchain/dragonchain-sdk-javascript/README.md

 If there are important transactions that you would like to query from before the update, we suggest saving the transaction ids and getting the transactions directly.
 If you rely on custom indexes and queries, this section will guide you through key differences.

 Custom Indexing in version 4.0.0 and later uses Redisearch.
-To create a custom index in these versions, you must create a new index using [Redisearch Fields](https://oss.redislabs.com/redisearch/Commands.html#field_options).
+To create a custom index in these versions, you must create a new index using [redisearch fields](https://oss.redislabs.com/redisearch/Commands.html#field_options).
 Dragonchain version 4.0.0 supports the use of `text`, `tag`, and `number` fields.
 Your custom indexes may further be customized by specifying options.
 Options for `text` fields include `weight`, `noStem`, `sortable`, and `noIndex`.
 Options for `tag` fields include `separator` and `noIndex`.
 Options for `number` fields include `sortable` and `noIndex`.